Supplicant (computer): Mechanism

-One aspect of reality a user needs to understand and, more likely comply with the network administrator is the use of user name and password, or a Media Access Control (MAC) Address as the minimum that will be required for account setup.
+One aspect of reality a user needs to understand and, more likely comply with the network administrator is the use of user name and password, or a MAC address as the minimum that will be required for account setup.

 On a Windows machine, taking an example of Windows 8, one should make sure to enable one's client to act as a supplicant by going to the Network Properties of the Network Interface Card (NIC), and from the Authentication tab, "Enable IEEE 802.1X authentication" need to be checked.
 Similar steps need to be taken on other network devices that provide support for IEEE 802.1X authentication.
 This is the most important single step a user will need to make in order for one's network device to act as a supplicant.